ucphhpc/migrid-user-docs/docs/sections/erda/networkdrive/index.rst

 Connect ERDA as a Network Drive
 ===============================

-If you are an ERDA user, you can work locally on your computer with your ERDA files by connecting ERDA as a network drive.
-When you make changes to the files via the network drive, the changes are applied directly to the files in ERDA.
+If you are an ERDA user, you can work locally on your computer with your ERDA files by connecting ERDA as a network drive for efficient and transparently integrated file access.
+These interfaces allow you to transfer many or big files more efficiently and to map your ERDA files and folders on your local PC or workstation.
+This means that when you make changes to the files via the network drive, the changes are applied directly to the files in ERDA.

 Network drive access uses a secure connection, and the files are available wherever you are, as long as you have internet access.
 This means that you do *not* need a VPN to work with the files outside UCPH.

-You have two options for connecting ERDA as network drives:
+You have a few options for connecting ERDA as a network drive, but below is a comparison of the two most popular:

 +--------------------+-------------------------------------------------------------------------+
 | 1.
 WebDAVS         | WebDAVS is an abbreviation for Web-based Distributed Authoring          |